 - Keeping to your circle of household members

 If the above guidelines are not being followed you will need to contact an NJ workers comp lawyer or a personal injury lawyer to discuss your circumstances.
-In some cases, an NJ personal injury attorney is the better option.
+However, in some cases, an NJ personal injury attorney is the better option.

 As many have come to realize, you can take every precaution possible and still be exposed because someone else was reckless.
 If the reckless party was your employer you will need to hire an NJ personal injury attorney.